 A collection of bold new writing capturing Melbourne’s identity in cinema

-Melbourne International Film Festival (MIFF) is Australia’s most revered celebration of cinema.
-It is one of the world’s oldest and most storied film festivals, continuously running since 1952.
-MIFF’s 70th edition will include a specially curated program of films depicting the iconic and little-seen moments where our city and our cinema meet.
-To commemorate this event, Black Inc. has partnered with the festival to produce an exciting collection of essays on select films from the program.
+Melbourne International Film Festival (MIFF) is Australia's most revered celebration of cinema.
+It is one of the world's oldest and most storied film festivals, continuously running since 1952.
+To commemorate MIFF’s 70th anniversary, Black Inc. has partnered with the festival to produce an exciting collection of essays on Melbourne-made cinema.